 *Warning: Contains full spoilers for The Night Agent season 2*

-The new season is set to pick up after the major cliffhanger to season 2, which saw Peter and Rose (Luciane Buchanan) bidding farewell once more, and Peter taking up a vital new covert operation.
+The new season is set to introduce a whole host of new characters, and will pick up after the major cliffhanger to season 2, which saw Peter and Rose (Luciane Buchanan) bidding farewell once more, and Peter taking up a vital new covert operation.

 But what could happen in The Night Agent season 3, when might it land and will fan favourite characters such as Rose be back?
 Read on for everything you need to know.

-In a show of confidence in the series, The Night Agent was renewed by Netflix back in October 2024, months before season 2 had even debuted.
+This is likely because the new run was commissioned and started filming before season 2 had even been released.
+In a show of confidence in the series, The Night Agent was renewed by Netflix back in October 2024.

-Filming on season 3 began in Istanbul in 2024, while the shoot will continue this year in New York.
+Filming on season 3 began in Istanbul in 2024, with the shoot continuing in 2025 in New York.

 Creator Shawn Ryan told Netflix Tudum of the show's renewal: "We’re so excited that our fans will get to watch season 2 of The Night Agent in early 2025, and we’ve been hard at work writing season 3 to deliver more breathless Peter Sutherland Night Action adventures to our rabid audience."